jersou/har-mock-server/README.md

 - `Export HAR` buton on Chrome
 - `Save All As HAR` on Firefox by right click on queries.

 And replay the queries with this mock server : it returns responses for requests matching the requested path (ignoring the hostname).

 ## Run / Installation

+### With node

+`npm i -g har-mocker` and run with `har-mocker examples/jsonplaceholder_simplified.har`

+Or with npx : `npx har-mocker examples/jsonplaceholder_simplified.har`

+### With deno

 - From source :
-    - Run directly : `./har-mock-server.ts examples/jsonplaceholder_simplified.har`
+    - Run directly : `./har-mock-server-deno.ts examples/jsonplaceholder_simplified.har`
     - Install :
-      `deno install --name har-mock-server -f -g -NR ./har-mock-server.ts` → then use with `har-mock-server file.har`
+      `deno install --name har-mock-server -f -g -NR ./har-mock-server-deno.ts` → then use with `har-mock-server file.har`
 - Run from [jsr](https://jsr.io/) :
     - Run directly :
       `deno run -NR jsr:@jersou/har-mock-server@0.1.1 examples/jsonplaceholder_simplified.har`